-Product liability insurance can help cover your legal expenses if someone claims that a product you sold, made, or distributed caused an injury or property damage.
+Product liability insurance covers your legal expenses when a product that you manufacture or sell causes an injury, illness, or other damages.

 If an item that you sell or manufacture leads to a product injury lawsuit, product liability insurance can cover the cost of hiring an attorney.
 It would also cover the resulting settlement or court-ordered judgment.
 Product liability insurance covers lawsuits from customers as well as bystanders.

 Example: A coffee shop sells a cup of hot coffee and the customer fails to secure the lid tightly.
 When he goes to take a drink, he spills hot coffee all over himself and suffers mild burns.
 The customer files a lawsuit that is eventually dismissed, but the coffee shop still had to pay for legal defense costs.

 Product liability insurance provides coverage when an item you sell or manufacture damages a customer’s property.
 The damage could be related to a product defect.